BenBarnes7/benbarnes7.github.io/Untitled-1.md

 **       **

-**        Inputs:**
+**Inputs:**

-- **••**** Analysis Approach ****:** section 7.1 **       **
+- **Analysis Approach ****:** section 7.1 **       **
-- **••**** Business Goals &amp; Objectives ****:** section 4.3 **       **
+- **Business Goals &amp; Objectives ****:** section 4.3 **       **
-- **••**** Change Requests ****:** are appeals to make a change to a requirement or product information that are raised by business stakeholders or project team after a set of requirements have been baselined.
+- **Change Requests ****:** are appeals to make a change to a requirement or product information that are raised by business stakeholders or project team after a set of requirements have been baselined.
 Stakeholder requests may be written as a user story and reprioritization occurs during the planning session for the next iteration.
 Covered in section 8.4 **       **
-- **••**** Relationships and Dependencies ****:** define the links between requirements.
+- **Relationships and Dependencies ****:** define the links between requirements.
 Section 8.2. **       **
-- **••**** Require ****ments and other Product Information**** :** section 7.3.
+- **Require ****ments and other Product Information**** :** section 7.3.

 **d**  **Capabilities and Features**

 **Tools &amp; Techniques:**

-- **••**** Backlog Management ****:** the product backlog needs to be organized by priority at all times.
+- **Backlog Management ****:** the product backlog needs to be organized by priority at all times.
 The list is ranked in order of business value or importance.
 Section 7.3.
-- **••**** Goal Model &amp; Business Objectives **** Model:** section 7.2.
+- **Goal Model &amp; Business Objectives **** Model:** section 7.2.
-- **••**** Iteration Planning ****:** or sprint planning is the activity used to identify the subset of product backlog items that the product development team will work on for the current iteration or sprint.
+- **Iteration Planning ****:** or sprint planning is the activity used to identify the subset of product backlog items that the product development team will work on for the current iteration or sprint.
 The entire team selects the backlog items that should be part of an iteration or sprint.
 Business analysis activities ensures the backlog items are ready to be developed.
-- **••**** Kanban Board ****:** is used in adaptive approaches to track work that is in progress by the project team.
+- **Kanban Board ****:** is used in adaptive approaches to track work that is in progress by the project team.
 It is a visual representation of what work is in progress and workflows, such as project/product lifecycle phases.
-- **••**** Prioritization Schemes ****:** are different methods used to prioritize product requirements and other product information.
+- **Prioritization Schemes ****:** are different methods used to prioritize product requirements and other product information.
 A few commonly used schemes are:
-  - **oo** Buy a feature – a game used to enable a group of stakeholders to agree on prioritization by providing each stakeholder with pretend money to buy their choice of features.
+  - Buy a feature – a game used to enable a group of stakeholders to agree on prioritization by providing each stakeholder with pretend money to buy their choice of features.
-  - **oo** Delphi-  section 8.3
+  - Delphi-  section 8.3
-  - **oo** Minimum Viable Product – a prioritization mechanism used to define the scope of the first release of a solution by identifying the fewest number of features that would constitute a solution and brings the most quantifiable value to the business.
+  - Minimum Viable Product – a prioritization mechanism used to define the scope of the first release of a solution by identifying the fewest number of features that would constitute a solution and brings the most quantifiable value to the business.
 The point of utilizing this technique is to realize business value faster than waiting for a full product to be built.
-  - **oo** MoSCoW– a technique that categorized each requirement into one of the following: must have, should have, could have, and won&#39;t have.
+  - MoSCoW– a technique that categorized each requirement into one of the following: must have, should have, could have, and won&#39;t have.
-  - **oo** Multivoting – a method also called dot voting because it can be performed by providing stakeholder with a prescribed number of dots and allowing them to vote by placing their dots on the requirements that they feel are the most important.
+  - Multivoting – a method also called dot voting because it can be performed by providing stakeholder with a prescribed number of dots and allowing them to vote by placing their dots on the requirements that they feel are the most important.
-  - **oo** Purpose alignment model – provides a framework for categorizing business options by their purpose.
+  - Purpose alignment model – provides a framework for categorizing business options by their purpose.
-  - **oo** Timeboxing – an estimation or planning technique that can be used during prioritization by setting a strict time limit and prioritizing only the work that the team can complete in that duration of time.
+  - Timeboxing – an estimation or planning technique that can be used during prioritization by setting a strict time limit and prioritizing only the work that the team can complete in that duration of time.
-  - **oo** Weighted ranking – a method that first requires decision criteria to be identified and weighted.
+  - Weighted ranking – a method that first requires decision criteria to be identified and weighted.
 Section 4.4.
-  - **oo** Weighted shortest job first – a method used to rank stories based on more dimensions than business value and effort.
+  - Weighted shortest job first – a method used to rank stories based on more dimensions than business value and effort.
 It works by having team vote by using numbers similar to a Fibonacci sequence used in estimation poker.
 It&#39;s formulated as: WSJF = [business value + time criticality + (risk reduction/opportunity enablement)] / effort.
-- **••**** Story Mapping ****:** section 7.2.
+- **Story Mapping ****:** section 7.2.
-- **••**** Traceability Matrix ****:** a table that connects or traces links between items.
+- **Traceability Matrix ****:** a table that connects or traces links between items.
 Business analyst use traceability matrices to trace requirements backward to features and business objectives, or forwards to develop artifacts or test cases.
 Section 8.2.

 **       **